Orbiter-Vizing/vizing-docs/docs/Launch/Security Model.md

 - **Arbitration**: The protocol employs a stringent punishment mechanism.
 In cases of malicious behavior, all staked margins of the involved relayers and validators are confiscated to compensate for user losses.

-- **Non-Responsiveness Penalty**: Relayers are required to promptly respond to requests for cross-chain information forwarding.
+- **Non-Responsiveness Penalty**: Relayers are required to promptly respond to requests for omni-Chain information forwarding.
 Failure to do so results in Vizing deducting the corresponding margin as a penalty.

 ## 04 / Relayer - Validator Separation

-Users have the autonomy to select relayers for transmitting cross-chain information by simply adding relayer address information on the original chain.
-This separation empowers users with flexibility and control over their cross-chain interactions.
+Users have the autonomy to select relayers for transmitting omni-Chain information by simply adding relayer address information on the original chain.
+This separation empowers users with flexibility and control over their omni-Chain interactions.